ChrisWaites/geospatial-census/README.md

 # Geospatial Tools for IPUMS Census Data

-First, create an account with [IPUMS USA](https://usa.ipums.org/usa/index.shtml).

-Next, create an extract.
-The sample chosen was `1930s 5%`.

-Your extract should include the following attributes, and be in `.csv` format.
+## Getting a Census Extract

+[1] Create an account on the [IPUMS USA site](https://usa.ipums.org/usa/index.shtml) [2] Go to the main page and click “select data”
+[3] Click the blue box labeled “select samples” [4]Change the samples from default to the full 1940 census by…
+* Unchecking “default sample from each year”
+* Clicking on the USA full count tab
-* `STATEICP`
+* Checking “1930 5%”
+* Clicking “Submit sample selections”
+[5] Select the attributes you want in the dataset
+ * Geospatial data: Household -> Historical Technical -> Enumeration District
-* `COUNTY`
+ * Need to also add `STATEICP`, `COUNTY`

-Next, go to the [IPUMS NHGIS](https://www.nhgis.org/) to extract GIS information.
+ * Plenty of categorical/numerical under Person -> …
+[6] View cart
+[7] Create data extract
+[8] Change the data format to be .csv

+## Getting County Boundary Information

+[1] Create an account on the [IPUMS NHGIS site](https://www.nhgis.org/).
-Create a data extract for county GIS information for the year `1930`.
+[2] Create a data extract for county GIS information for the year `1930`.

+## Project Structure

 The following should be your directory structure.